2017 Web Design TrendsPeter A. Liefer II | Posted: February 27th, 2017 | Updated: October 22nd, 2018

 Another interesting trend is how users are expecting a personalized experience from the get-go.
 That being said, integrating machine learning capabilities is becoming the norm on websites.
 Companies are adding algorithms that can track and convert their client’s movements across their websites, enabling them to provide information that is relevant to each particular user.

 This has the added benefit of ensuring a fluid customized experience.
 Users would only have to revisit the websites, and the sites would be able to relay back to them things that they are interested in.
-Imagine this possibility in eCommerce – it would not only cut back on the time users spend looking for particular products, it would also make it easier for them to make purchases as well.
+Imagine this possibility in eCommerce – it would not only cut back on the time users spend looking for particular products, but it would also make it easier for them to make purchases as well.

 One of the interesting things about mobile devices is that they can travel anywhere with the user.
 This year, more and more websites and tuning into their mobile apps and sites to do just that, and to provide users with a more localized experience.